Legionnaires’ disease is a serious lung infection caused by Legionella bacteria.

 During 2011 to 2013, there were 84 deaths from Legionnaires’ disease in England and Wales (including overseas travellers).
 Most deaths occur in people who are 70 years of age or older.

 The best way to prevent an outbreak of Legionnaires’ disease is to ensure that any water system under your control is properly maintained and conforms to relevant health and safety regulations.

 This mainly involves keeping water either cooled below 20C or heated above 60C.
 The water supply should also be kept free of impurities and moving, so that it doesn't stagnate.

 The Health and Safety Executive (HSE) is an independent regulator for reducing work-related death and serious injury in Britain.
 It provides guidance about Legionnaires' disease on its website, including information and advice about managing legionella in hot and cold water systems.

 If you're travelling abroad, be aware of the risk of Legionnaires’ disease and seek medical advice if you develop any symptoms of the infection.
 There's currently no vaccine that offers protection against Legionnaires' disease.

 If you're at increased risk of developing severe Legionnaires’ disease – for example, because you have a weakened immune system, you may want to consider avoiding water systems that could be contaminated, such as spas.

 Legionnaires’ disease is a notifiable disease.
-This means that if a doctor diagnoses the condition, they must tell the local authority under the Public Health (Infectious Diseases) Regulations (1988).
+This means that if a doctor diagnoses the condition, they must tell the local authority under The Health Protection (Notification) Regulations 2010.